 Our cement tiles are patiently handcrafted one by one.
 They are not fired in a kiln and need to account for a drying time of a few days before being shipped.

-As opposed to a terracotta tile, a cement tile is uncooked clay.
+As opposed to terracotta tiles, a cement tiles are uncooked.

-Another particularity of cement tile is that the colours are within the mass of the tiles rather than painted on the surface: the colour pigments makes the first layer of the tile and its thickness is approximately 4mm.
+Another particularity of encaustic tile is that the colours are within the mass of the tile rather than painted on the surface: the colour pigments makes the first layer of the tile and its thickness is approximately 4mm.

 This way, cement tiles display a real depth of colours and textures that allow their renovation possible: used or damaged cement tiles can therefore be gently sanded and bring back the original freshness of colours present on the visible surface.